Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 These covariates were selected to represent factors of soil formation according to @jenny1994factors: climate, relief, living organisms, water dynamics and parent material.
-Out of the five main factors, water dynamics and living organisms (especially vegetation dynamics) are not trivial to represent as these operate over long periods of time and often exhibit chaotic behavior.
+Of the five main factors, water dynamics and living organisms (especially vegetation dynamics) are not trivial to represent, as these operate over long periods of time and often exhibit chaotic behavior.
 Using reflectance bands such as the mid-infrared MODIS bands from a single day, would be of little use for soil mapping for areas with dynamic vegetation, i.e. with strong